Hesketh Bank

 Hesketh Bank is a village in the West Lancashire district of Lancashire, England, 7 mi north-east of Southport and 7 mi south-west of Preston.
 The village is within the civil parish of Hesketh-with-Becconsall, which includes the village of Becconsall immediately to the south and which borders the Ribble Estuary to the north.
 The parish had a population of 4,187 at the 2021 census.
 Hesketh Bank, Becconsall, and the village of Tarleton to the south form a single built-up area with a population of 8,755.

 Toponymy

 Hesketh was first recorded in 1288 as Heschath.
 The name is derived either from Old Norse hest shei meaning "race course", or from a plural of the Welsh hesg, meaning "sedges".

 History

 The village of Hesketh is known to have existed in the 13th century.
 Hesketh Bank had a substantial brick-making industry using the local boulder clay, bricks being transported by the West Lancashire Railway which opened in 1878.

 Due to its geographical location, close to the cities of Preston and Liverpool, the village suffered during the Second World War.
 Stray bombs hit the old church in 1943, and landed along Becconsall Lane, causing extensive damage to the housing there.

+Former brickworks site and regeneration

+The former brickworks site at Hesketh Bank, historically associated with brick production and associated transport infrastructure, has been the focus of heritage-led regeneration proposals in the early 21st century.
+The site, formerly operated as Henry Alty’s Brickworks, played a significant role in the local economy and was linked to river and rail transport networks used for the distribution of building materials.

+In recent years, parts of the former brickworks land have been incorporated into proposals for Becconsall Heritage Park, a long-term project intended to create a publicly accessible heritage and environmental space.
+The project aims to preserve and interpret the industrial and social history of the area while providing woodland, walking routes and educational features.
+Development of the park has been planned in stages, with early phases involving community engagement and environmental planting.

+Strategic planning documents produced for West Lancashire have identified the former brickworks and surrounding land as part of a wider landscape suitable for recreational and environmental enhancement.
+A feasibility study examining the potential for a linear park between Tarleton and Hesketh Bank highlighted opportunities for improved public access, biodiversity enhancement, and the reuse of former industrial land, including areas adjacent to the brickworks site.

+The site has also been subject to residential development proposals.
+Planning documentation, including design and access statements for the former brickworks land, has outlined housing-led redevelopment options while referencing site constraints, heritage considerations, and surrounding infrastructure.
+These proposals form part of broader discussions on land use and development within Hesketh Bank.

+Second World War

+According to the Becconsall Heritage Park project, a World War II air-raid shelter survives on the park site, and volunteers have been excavating the shelter’s entrances as part of site restoration work.